-Product name: Raiffeisen Sustainable Solid Legal entity identifier: 5299001SNR6LOARRYJ07 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+This product (the fund) is managed by Raiffeisen Kapitalanlage-Gesellschaft m. b.
+H. as the management commeans an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.